kimtth/xmpp-socketio-rabbitmq/Readme.md

     http://localhost:5443/bosh (from Browser)

-    if you are success, you will reach the below page.
+    if you are success, you will reach the below page from browser.

 ```bash
 ejabberd ejabberd_http_ws